ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Fink da Fixer

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: FINK DA FIXER
-90,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH EITHER THE 'BADLANDS BRAWL' 0R 'UNDERW0RLD CHALLENGE' SPECIAL RULES *Goblins are renowned for their sneaky, devious behaviour* *but, every once in a while, one will rise to prominence*
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: FINK DA FIXER 90,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'BADLANDS BRAWL' 0R 'UNDERW0RLD CHALLENGE' SPECIAL RULES *Goblins are renowned for their sneaky, devious behaviour* *but, every once in a while, one will rise to prominence*